zhad3/zextractor/README.md

 ## Usage
 `./zextractor -h`
 ```
+No protocol specified
 A tool to extract files from one or multiple Gravity Resource Files (GRF)
 -c     --configFile Specific config file to use instead of the default.
 Default: zextractor.conf
               --grf List of GRF filenames to load.
 Can contain multiple comma separated values.
 E.g. rdata.grf,data.grf.
 In that case rdata.grf would be loaded first.
 Default:
    --keepLettercase Use original filenames.
 Whether the extracted files should have the same lower/uppercase as in the GRF.
+Default: false
+      --outputAscii Output ascii filenames.
+If set to true, the output filenames will use the raw ascii filenames instead of the converted korean utf encoding.
 Default: false
    --printFiletable Creates a <grf filenames>_filetable.txt that contains the filetable information.
 Default: false
            --outdir Directory to place the extracted files into.
 Default: output
       --filtersfile Filename of the filters text file to use.
 Default: filters.txt